wso2/kubernetes-apim/advanced/pattern-1/scripts/README.md

 please refer the official documentation, [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/).

 ##### 3. Setup a Network File System (NFS) to be used for persistent storage.

+> If you are using AKS(Azure Kubernetes Service) as the kubernetes provider, it is possible to use Azurefiles for persistent storage instead of an NFS.
+If doing so, skip this step.

 Create and export unique directories within the NFS server instance for each Kubernetes Persistent Volume resource defined in the
 `<KUBERNETES_HOME>/advanced/pattern-1/volumes/persistent-volumes.yaml` file.